SumeetDube/3D/README.md

 # Note
-Some of these work in progress and hence not perfect.
+Some of this work is incomplete.
+Please don't expect perfection, there are still some corners to be rounded.